What type of payments does Little Rock District Court (Criminal) accept and how can I make a payment?

 I need to see the Judge, how do I get on the docket?

-The Judge CANNOT discuss you case with you.
-You may contact your attorney or public defender, if one was appointed to you, to ask that your case be put on the docket.
+The Judge CANNOT discuss your case with you.
+You may contact your attorney or public defender, if one was appointed to you, to ask that your case be placed on the docket.
 You may also call (501) 371-4739 to speak with a clerk and discuss other options.

 Where can I get a background check?